Should You Use a Continuous Glucose Monitor for Type 2 Diabetes?

 Your insurance company may cover the cost of a CGM.
 If you were to pay cash, these are the approximate costs:

 • Dexcom: Costco offers Dexcom discounts for members.
-At this time, advertised fees are a one-time cost of $218 for the receiver, $318 for a 3-pack of sensors, and $146 for a transmitter, bringing the monthly cost after the purchase of the receiver to approximately $450.
-Clearly, Dexcom is the more expensive option.
+At this time, advertised fees are a one-time cost of $218 for the receiver, $318 for a 3-pack of sensors, and $146 for a transmitter, bringing the ongoing monthly cost to approximately $450.
+Dexcom is the more expensive option.

 Who is a candidate for a CGM?